SFIX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Stitch Fix, Inc. And Encourages Investors To Contact The Fir...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Stitch Fix, Inc. (“Stitch Fix” or“the Company”) (NASDAQ: SFIX).
-Investors who purchased Stitch Fix securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/SFIX .
+NEW YORK, Sept.
+29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Stitch Fix, Inc. ("Stitch Fix" or "the Company") (NASDAQ: SFIX ).
+Investors who purchased Stitch Fix securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/SFIX .

 Investigation Details